mungewell/uno-synth-utils/README.md

 # uno-synth-utils
-Scripts for controlling the IK UNO Synth
+Scripts for controlling the IK UNO Synth.

 Parsing of '*.unosyp' preset is done using the Python module 'Construct' https://github.com/construct/construct